Formal category theory in augmented virtual double categories: Yoneda morphisms

-Closing this section the following theorem compares the notion of (weak) Yoneda embedding in an augmented virtual double category $\K$ to the notions of \emph{Yoneda structure} and \emph{good Yoneda structure} on its vertical $2$"/category $V(\K)$ (\augexref{1.5}), as introduced by Street and Walters in \cite{Street-Walters78} and by Weber in \cite{Weber07} respectively.
-Part of a (good) Yoneda structure is a \emph{right ideal} $\mathcal A$ of \emph{admissible} morphisms in $V(\K)$: any composite $g \of f$ in $V(\K)$ is admissible as soon as $g$ is so.
+We next compare our notion of (weak) Yoneda embedding to the notions of \emph{Yoneda structure} and \emph{good Yoneda structure} of \cite{Street-Walters78} and \cite{Weber07} respectively, in the theorem below, as well as to the notion of \emph{power} of \cite{Lambert22}, in \propref{powers from weak yoneda morphisms} below.
+Recall that part of a (good) Yoneda structure is a \emph{right ideal} $\mathcal A$ of \emph{admissible} morphisms in $V(\K)$: any composite $g \of f$ in $V(\K)$ is admissible as soon as $g$ is so.
 An object $A \in \K$ is called \emph{admissible} whenever its identity morphism $\id_A$ is admissible.

 \begin{theorem} Let $\K$ be an augmented virtual double category and let $\mathcal A$ be a right ideal of admissible morphisms in $V(\K)$.
 Assume that for every admissible \mbox{$\map fAC$} the companion $\hmap{f_*}AC$ exists and consider given an admissible morphism \mbox{$\map{\yon_A}A{\ps A}$} for each admissible object $A$.